 Faygie has won several awards for her work including a Simon Rockower Award from the American Jewish Press Association, a Philadelphia Press Association award and Keystone chapter SPJ award.

 Faygie sold her first children’s novel and launched her popular Achdus Club series with The New Girl.
 Aimed at students in grades 2 to 4, The New Girl, released by Menucha Publishers, was written while Faygie taught secular studies in an Orthodox girls elementary school.

-The second book in the Achdus Club series, Trouble Ahead, was released in 2016 and book 3 The Accident will be released in December 2017.
+The second book in the Achdus Club series, Trouble Ahead, was released in 2016 and book 3 The Accident was released in December 2017.